IRC Handicap

 4. Certificates are valid until 31 May each year.

-- Weighing - load cell charge for boats up to 4,000kg approx $110 per hire (not including lift).
+- Weighing - load cell charge for boats up to 4,000kg.

 - Weighing - for boats over 4,000kg - single point load cell and crane hire at Owner's cost.